TriMadon/Fx-deals-data-warehouse/README.md

 # Fx-deals-data-warehouse

 ## Overview
-This project is a data warehouse for Bloomberg to analyze foreign exchange (FX) deals.
+This project is a simple data warehouse to analyze foreign exchange (FX) deals.
 It allows you to accept and persist deal details into a PostgreSQL database.
-The system ensures that no duplicate deals are imported, and all valid deals are saved in the database without allowing rollbacks.

 ## Features
 - **Deal Fields**: Each FX deal includes a unique ID, from currency ISO code, to currency ISO code, deal timestamp, and deal amount.
 - **Validation**: The system validates the deal structure for missing fields and correct formats.
-- **Deduplication**: Duplicate deals are not imported.
+- **Deduplication**: Duplicate deals are not imported (if all attributes except ID match).
 - **No Rollback**: All valid deals are saved without rollback.
 - **Database**: Uses PostgreSQL for data persistence.
-- **Logging**: Proper logging for operations and errors.
-- **Unit Testing**: Comprehensive unit tests with good coverage.
-- **Deployment**: Easily deployable using Docker and Docker Compose.
+- **Deployment**: Easily deployable using Docker, Docker Compose, and Makefile.
-- **Makefile**: Streamlined build and run process.

 ## Setup Instructions

 ### Prerequisites
 - **Docker**: Make sure Docker is installed on your system.
-- **Maven**: Ensure Maven is installed for building the project.

 ### Building and Running the Application